tongwu-msft/azure-rest-api-specs/documentation/keyvault/about-keys--secrets-and-certificates.md

 ###  <a name="BKMK_KeyAccessControl"></a> Key access control
  Access Control for keys managed in Azure Key Vault is provided at the level of a Key Vault that acts as the container of keys.
 There is an access control policy for keys that is distinct from the access control policy for secrets in the same Key Vault.
 Users may create one or more vaults to hold keys and are required to maintain scenario appropriate segmentation and managed of keys.
 Access controls for Keys is independent of Access control for Secrets.

  The following permissions can be granted, on a per user / service principal basis, in the keys access control entry on a vault.
-These permissionsclosely mirror the operations allowed on a key object:
+These permissions closely mirror the operations allowed on a key object:

 -   create: Create new keys